litestar-org/litestar/docs/usage/12-openapi.md

   the `application/vnd.oai.openapi+json` Content-Type.
 - `/schema` and `/schema/redoc`: both of which serve a [Redoc](https://github.com/Redocly/redoc) static website for the OpenAPI docs.
 - `/schema/swagger`: which serves a [Swagger-UI](https://swagger.io/docs/open-source-tools/swagger-ui/usage/installation/) static website for the OpenAPI docs.
+- `/schema/elements`: which serves a [Stoplight Elements](https://github.com/stoplightio/elements) static website for the OpenAPI docs.

 <!-- prettier-ignore -->
 !!! important